Mark 1:2-8

 Make the paths straight for him.” ’

 5 Many people who lived in Jerusalem and in the country of Judea went to listen to John.
-The people told God about all the wrong things that they had done.
+The people agreed that they had done wrong things.
 Then John baptized them in the Jordan River.
 6 John wore clothes made from the hair of a camel.
 He also wore a belt made from leather.
 His usual food was locusts and honey from the wilderness.

-1:5Judea was in the south of Israel and Jerusalem was the capital city.
+1:5Judea was in the south of Israel.
+Jerusalem was its capital city.

 7 John said to the people, ‘Another person will come soon.
 He is much greater than I am.
 I am not good enough even to undo his shoes for him.
 8 I have baptized you with water.
 But this man will baptize you with the Holy Spirit.’